sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 \end{align}
 ```

 The equivalence of the MCP with the EOP can be demonstrated through the derivation of the KKTs for the EOP {eq}`EOP_Nash`.
-Note that we now have an optimization problem with quadratic terms in the objective.
-However, these problems are still convex, hence, KKT conditions are -- in all cases considered in this course -- necessary and sufficient conditions for optimality, and we can continue to use solvers like Gurobi and Cplex to efficiently obtain solutions.
+Note that we now have an optimisation problem with quadratic terms in the objective.
+However, these problems are still convex, hence, KKT conditions are -- in all the cases that we consider -- necessary and sufficient conditions for optimality.
+This also means that we can use solver software that supports solving quadratic problems, like Gurobi and Cplex, to efficiently obtain solutions.

-## Nash-Cournot Games
+## Nash-Cournot games

 Up to now, we have assumed a perfectly competitive market, meaning firms have zero market power and act as pure price-takers.
-In Nash-Cournot Games, we abandon these assumptions and allow agents to strategically anticipate how their own quantity decisions influence the price (and hence their profit or utility).
-Each agent takes the decisions of the other players as given, as in a Nash Game.
+In Nash-Cournot games, we abandon these assumptions and allow agents to strategically anticipate how their own quantity decisions influence the price (and hence their profit or utility).
+Each agent takes the decisions of the other players as given, as in a Nash game.

-### A simple Nash-Cournot Game
+### A simple Nash-Cournot game

 To simplify notation, we will make use of an inverse demand curve to simulate the demand side.
-To allow agents to strategically anticipate how their actions influence the price, the inverse curve now **is part of the optimization problem** (note the position of the curly bracket).
+To allow agents to strategically anticipate how their actions influence the price, the inverse curve now **is part of the optimisation problem** (note the position of the curly bracket).
 The Nash-Cournot game is presented below:

 ```{math}
 :label: Nash_Cournot